dotnet/runtimelab/docs/design/coreclr/botr/managed-type-system.md

 Represents a generic parameter, along with its constraints.
 Generic definitions are represented as instantiations over generic parameters.

-Note for readers familiar with the .NET reflection type system: while the .NET reflection type system doesn't distinguish between a generic definition (e.g. `List<T>`) and an open instantiation of a generic type (e.g. `List<!0>`), the CoreRT type system draws a distinction between those two.
+Note for readers familiar with the .NET reflection type system: while the .NET reflection type system doesn't distinguish between a generic definition (e.g. `List<T>`) and an open instantiation of a generic type (e.g. `List<!0>`), the managed type system draws a distinction between those two.
 This distinction is important when representing member references from within IL method bodies - e.g. an IL reference using an LDTOKEN instruction to `List<T>.Add` should always refer to the uninstantiated definition, while a reference to `List<!0>.Add` will refer to a concrete method after substituting the signature variable.

 ### SignatureVariable (SignatureTypeVariable, SignatureMethodVariable)